Working with the council

 If you are a public contracting authority and would be interested in obtaining our procurement services, please contact us.

-Download our Guide on how to do business with Durham County Council (PDF, 661kb).
+Download our.
 This guide is designed to help suppliers and contractors who wish to supply us with goods or services, or carry out works for us.

 The guide helps by: